cisco/ampnetworkflow/README.md

 ### Supported kernels

-This module has been tested on kernels 2.6.18 (as distributed in CentOS 5) through 4.13 (as distributed in Ubuntu 17.10).
+This module has been tested on kernels 2.6.18 (as distributed in CentOS 5) through 4.14 (as distributed in Amazon Linux 2).
 This module requires jprobes, so kernel version 4.15 and higher are not currently supported.

 ### Build the module